helvm/helma/docs/README.md

-# Welcome to 🚁 HELCAM
+# Welcome to 🔧 🎨 HelMA
-🚁 **HELCAM** - Heavenly Esoteric Little Concrete Absolute Machine for Esoteric Languages implemented in Haskell/Eta
+🔧 🎨 **HelMA** - Heavenly Esoteric Little Minimal Automaton for Esoteric Languages implemented in Haskell

 ```
 FOR everyone
 WHO want to run esoteric languages
-THE HELCAM IS a Heavenly Esoteric Little Concrete Absolute Machine for Esoteric Languages implemented in Haskell/Eta
+THE HelMA IS a Heavenly Esoteric Little Minimal Automaton for Esoteric Languages implemented in Haskell
-THAT is an Evaluator and an Interpreter for Esoteric Languages  (EsoMachines)
+THAT is an Evaluator and an Interpreter for Esoteric Languages (EsoAutomata)
 ```

 ## For User